 1,011 acres of U.S. forests

 “This was an investment in the present and future of MCCC,” said Lynette Dowler, chair of MCCC’s Board of Trustees.
-“The geothermal-based HVAC system provides state-of-the-art, sustainable energy creation to maintain a comfortable environment for teaching and learning.
+“The geothermal-based HVAC system provides state-of-the-art, sustainable energy creation.
+All to maintain a comfortable environment for teaching and learning.
 It will serve us well environmentally and financially for many years to come.”

 “This geothermal asset has a 50-year lifespan on its well field; a conventional upgrade would have lasted less than half that,” said MCCC President Dr. Kojo A. Quartey.
 “Going geothermal will lower our annual energy costs, save us additional money far into the future because of its long system lifespan, and reduce our carbon footprint year after year.
 It’s a win-win-win for our college and community now and for many decades to come.”